SUNET/keykeeper/catalyst/keykeeper/root_overlay/usr/local/keykeeper/doc/install-apu2.md

 Copy a stage4 tarball from the build machine, as described in bootstrap.md, to a filesystem on another USB stick.

-Temporarily, until we've packaged the kernel a bit nicer: In addition to that, copy the following files from FIXME to the stick:

-    /boot/System.map-*4.7.10-hardened
-    /boot/initramfs-*4.7.10-hardened
-    /boot/kernel-*4.7.10-hardened
-    /lib/modules/4.7.10-hardened

 Connect the serial port to a terminal (program) and boot from the boot stick by pressing F10, selecting the boot stick and entering 'gentoo-nofb console=ttyS0,115200' (or whatever speed your terminal